 Ask Emma guides employees through the buying process by asking a few simple questions - including what doctors or hospitals they prefer - and then suggests the plans that fit their individual needs.
 She also reviews how the costs add up and helps turn confusing "insurance speak" into easy to understand explanations.

 Plus, unlike other tools on the market today, Ask Emma is fully integrated into the shopping and enrollment platform for a seamless consumer experience.
-Please watch our video below for a quick tour!

 Best Fit is a decision-support tool that helps employees make an educated choice when selecting a health insurance plan.
 Employees will see side by side comparisons of plan details and estimated costs based on: